 Providence Canyon

-A Beautiful Mistake
+A Beautiful Mistake.

 Providence Canyon wasn't planned.
 In the 1800s, a few bad farming decisions turned a stretch of Southwest Georgia into something that looks like it belongs in the American West — pink and orange canyon walls, some reaching 150 feet, cutting through the Georgia clay.

-We think that's worth sleeping next to.
-Clay Cosmos sits at the gateway to Georgia's Little Grand Canyon, where the weird and the wonderful collide in the best way.
+Georgia's Little Grand Canyon, where the weird and the wonderful collide in the best way.

-Camp different.
+Camp Different.

-Our Structures
+Our Accomodations

-Six tented cabins.
+Six canvas cabins.

 Six Conestoga Wagons.

-One Bar Wagon.
+One Welcome Wagon.

 No gear required.

-Tented Cabin
+Canvas Cabin

-A real bed, real walls, and something genuinely wild just outside the door.
+Our Canvas Cabins come with a real bed, real walls, and something genuinely wild just outside the door.
 Furnished and ready — no gear required, no guesswork, no sleeping on the ground.

 Conestoga Wagon

-Bar Wagon
+Welcome Wagon

 STARGAZING